galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/installing.md

 Depending on how you use Galasa, there are several software prerequisites, some or all of which you may have already installed.

 ### Java
-Galasa tests and managers are written in Java - you will need to install a Java version 8 JDK (but *not* a later version) to use it.
+Galasa tests and Managers are written in Java - you will need to install a Java version 8 JDK (but *not* a later version) to use it.

 ### Eclipse
 If you do not already have an Eclipse installation, you can [download and install](https://www.eclipse.org/downloads/packages/installer) a version of Eclipse appropriate for your machine.
 Choose a package that supports your required level of Java development - *Eclipse IDE for Java Developers* or *Eclipse IDE for Java EE Developers*.
 If you are unsure, then the *Eclipse IDE for Java Developers* should be fine, and you can always add any missing plug-ins if and when you discover you need them.